 The analysis of system using rigid body equations:

-In that case and
+In that case ,

 , in order to solve higher order differential equation MATLAB can be used.
 Here is func.m file: